Theroigne de Mericourt: Role in the French Revolution cont. (1792–1793)

 Plaster bust by Joseph Charles Marin sculptured in 1792.

 Return to Paris

 In January 1792, Théroigne returned to Paris.
 News of her Austrian captivity had preceded her, and she was welcomed as a hero.
 On 1 February, she spoke at the Jacobin Club, where she described her ordeal and was lauded as "one of the first Amazons of liberty."
 Throughout the spring of 1792, she campaigned for women's rights to bear arms, and in March argued for the establishment of a battalion of women who might defend the city.
 Her recruiting work for this battalion, however, proved unpopular, and she was denounced to the Jacobins for causing unrest in the Faubourg Saint-Antoine.

-During the Demonstration of June 20 1792, Théroigne was involved in mobilising the crowds that went on to storm the Tuileries Palace.
+During the Demonstration of 20 June 1792, Théroigne was involved in mobilizing the crowds that went on to storm the Tuileries Palace.

 Tuileries palace

 During the insurrection of 10 August 1792, Théroigne was involved with the death of royalist prisoners at the Place Vendôme.
 That Théroigne lynched to death the royalist pamphleteer François-Louis Suleau is not true.
 She later was awarded a civic crown for her courage on 10 August.